tmemmerson/OffWithYourHair.Solution/README.md

 </p>

 _Eau Claire seems to have lost her database and her head.
 She is in need of a database management system to collect client and stylist information.
-Clients are allowed one stylisy, while stylists are allowed multiple clients.
+Clients are allowed one stylist, while stylists are allowed multiple clients.
 Claire has asked us to write a new application to allow her to track and view all her stylists, their details, their associated clients, as well as update and add information to those individuals' records._

 ## **✅REQUIREMENTS**